AppDaemon/appdaemon/README.md

     ha.turn_off("light.drive")
 ```

-But it's staring to look more complicated using automations:
+But it's starting to look more complicated using automations:

 ```yaml
 automation: